MatthewGerber/rlai/docs/ch_6.md

     :param agent: Agent containing target policy to be optimized.
     :param environment: Environment.
     :param num_episodes: Number of episodes to execute.
+    :param num_updates_per_improvement: Number of state-action value updates to execute for each iteration of policy improvement, or None for policy improvement per specified number of episodes.
+    :param epsilon: Epsilon.
     :param alpha: Constant step size to use when updating Q-values, or None for 1/n step size.
     :param mode: Evaluation mode (see `rlai.gpi.temporal_difference.evaluation.Mode`).
     :param n_steps: Number of steps to accumulate rewards before updating estimated state-action values.
 Must be in the